RisperAkinyi/Portfolio/README.md

 ## Support and contact details
 Contact me at risperakinyi3@gmail.com if you run into any issue or have any questions

-## Live Demo
-You can view live demo of my portfolio at https://risperakinyi.github.io/Portfolio/

 ### License
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal